zium1337/HSPlanner/README.md

 | Linux (x86_64) | `webkit2gtk-4.1`, `libssl`, standard GTK runtime libraries |

 > [!NOTE]
-> The **Save File** feature needs access to the Hero Siege save folder (typically `%APPDATA%/Hero Siege/SaveFiles` on Windows).
+> The **Save File** feature needs access to the Hero Siege save folder.
 You pick the folder in the UI — the app does not read anything outside it.

 ---